Uganda Trip Information

 Focus on Children

-Power of a Nickel is partnering with Blessings of Joy at the Mweurka Primary School, St. Lucia Primary School in Masaka, St. Charles Primary School in the Katwe Slums, St. Paul’s Primary School in Ruragara, and the Rotary Club of Masaka, to provide healthcare, education, and life skills for the underserved people in the villages and schools served.
+Power of a Nickel is partnering with Blessings of Joy at the Mweurka Primary School, St. Lucia Primary School in Masaka, St. Paul’s Primary School in Ruragara, and the Rotary Club of Masaka, to provide healthcare, education, and life skills for the underserved people in the villages and schools served.
 We have been serving these areas since 2010.

 Costs